Skip to content Skip to footer

 We will not share your personal information with other third parties, unless your application for employment is successful and we make you an offer of employment.
 We will then share your personal information with:

-- the provider we use to carry out employment checks and other background checks, including a criminal-record check; and
+• the provider we use to carry out employment checks and other background checks, including a DBS check

 All our third-party service providers must take appropriate security measures to protect your personal information in line with our policies.